gpotet/software-design-training/instructions/iteration1.md

 ### Pricing rules

 - books:
-    - compute price with +25% from `purchase_price` instead of the environment variable
+    - compute price with 25% margin added to the `purchase_price`.
+      - `BOOK_PURCHASE_PRICE` environment variable is used when no `purchase_price` is provided.
-    - if book is present in `app/assets/config/isbn_prices.csv`, get it from there instead
+    - if the book is present in `app/assets/config/isbn_prices.csv`, get it from there instead.
 - images
     - if source is 'NationalGeographic', the price is 0.02/9600px
     - if source is 'Getty'